lovell/sharp/.github/CONTRIBUTING.md

 ### Add a new public method

 The API tries to be as fluent as possible.
-Image processing concepts follow the naming conventions from _libvips_ and, to a lesser extent, _ImageMagick_.
+Image processing concepts follow the naming conventions from libvips and, to a lesser extent, ImageMagick.

 Most methods have optional parameters and assume sensible defaults.
-Methods with mandatory parameters often have names like `doSomethingWith(X)`.

 Please ensure backwards compatibility where possible.
-Methods to modify previously default behaviour often have names like `withoutOptionY()` or `withExtraZ()`.

 Feel free to create a [new issue](https://github.com/lovell/sharp/issues/new) to gather feedback on a potential API change.